 - The absence of exogenous testosterone (steroids)

-I’ve noticed athletes who don’t go through PCT after steroid cycles are more likely to experience higher estrogen levels.
-The lack of testosterone makes them prone to many unpleasant symptoms, such as gynecomastia.
+From my experience as a physician, I’ve noticed athletes who don’t go through PCT after steroid cycles are more likely to experience higher estrogen levels.
+The lack of testosterone makes them prone to many unpleasant symptoms, such as gynecomastia or man boobs.

 Clomid helps bodybuilders with muscle retention after a cycle by encouraging the body to produce testosterone naturally.